Research Scientist in Electrical and Computer Engineering

 Please note that multiple documents can be uploaded in the CV box.

-APPLICATION DEADLINE: Review of applications will begin on January 10, 2021 and the posting will remain open until filled.
-The anticipated start date is March - July 2021 and the project is expected go on through May 2023.
+APPLICATION DEADLINE: Review of applications will begin on April 30, 2012 and the posting will remain open until filled.
+The anticipated start date is June 1, 2021 and the project is expected to be renewed for the following two years.
 The University will perform background checks on all new hires prior to employment.

-This is a one-year appointment that may be renewed for up to two additional one-year terms, contingent upon available funding and satisfactory performance.
+This is a one-year appointment that may be renewed contingent upon available funding and satisfactory performance.

 For questions regarding this position, please contact Nathan Swami, Professor, at firstname.lastname@example.org.